SrRohitKandpal/100-days-of-code/log.md

 **Thoughts:** I'm not sure whether to start HTTP first or to learn JS, but as I have created a mindset, I'm going to finish it first till the end of this month.
 And I will look after it JS too.

 **Link to work:** No links to show.

+### Day 43: April 21, 2017

+**Today's Progress**: Today I moved again with MDN Assessments Area.
+Completed 2nd project of HTML- Structuring a page of content.

+**Thoughts:** It hardly takes 25-30 mins finish this page, but time is time and I can't move ahead with lefting behind things.

+**Link to work:** No links yet, but I will upload the same tomorrow.